swcarpentry/shell-novice/00-intro.md

 Before Bash became popular in the end of nineties, scientists widely used (and some still use) another shell, C-shell, or Csh.
 Bash and Csh have similar feature sets, but their syntax rules are different and this makes them incompatible with each other.
-Few other shells have appeared since, including ksh, zsh, and a number of others&mdash;they are mostly compatible with Bash, but have differences as well.
+A few other shells have appeared since, including ksh, zsh, and a number of others&mdash;they are mostly compatible with Bash, but have differences as well.
 If you inherit some shell programs from your colleagues they may be actually written not in Bash, but in Csh or some other